ArtSabintsev/Siren/README.md

 func applicationWillEnterForeground(application: UIApplication) {
    /*
       Useful if user returns to your app from the background after being sent to the App Store, but doesn't update their app before coming back to your app.

-       ONLY USE WITH SirenAlertType.Force
+      ONLY USE WITH Siren.AlertType.force
    */

-    Siren.shared.checkVersion(checkType: .immediately)
+    Siren.shared.checkVersion(checkType: .force)
 }
 ```